Photo by Natalie Gaynor

 Photo by Lynn Lane

-A passionate leader, Molly is currently a Graduate Ambassador for the Doerr Institute for New Leaders at Rice, working to further the leadership skills of music students and representing the Shepherd School of Music to the university.
+A passionate leader, Molly is currently Lead Graduate Ambassador for the Doerr Institute for New Leaders at Rice, working to further the leadership skills of music students and representing the Shepherd School of Music to the university.
 Previously, during her time as a Young Artist of Da Camera of Houston, she designed and led “Project Reconnect: Social and Musical Collaborations for Post-Pandemic Reconnection” in collaboration with Girls, Inc. of Greater Houston.
 She served girls ages 11-14 in Northeast Houston through creating socially collaborative musical activities, providing a space to process the isolation, loss, and loneliness of the Covid-19 pandemic, and reconnect with one another after over a year of school on Zoom.
 Besides Project Reconnect, she has worked in Houston public and private schools with students from pre-kindergarten through high school as a teaching artist and mentor.

 Da Camera storytelling lesson for first-graders